California Land Act of 1851

-The California Land Act of 1851, enacted following the Treaty of Guadalupe Hidalgo and the admission of California as a state in 1850, established the California State Lands Commission to determine the validity of prior Spanish and Mexican land grants.
-It required landowners who claimed title under the Mexican government to file their claim with a commission within two years.
-Contrary to the Treaty of Guadalupe Hidalgo, which guaranteed full protection of all property rights for Mexican citizens, it placed the burden on landholders to prove their title.
+The California Land Act of 1851, enacted following the Treaty of Guadalupe Hidalgo and the admission of California as a state in 1850, established a temporary commission to adjudicate the validity of prior statehood Spanish and Mexican land grants.
+The law reversed US guarantees by the Treaty of Guadalupe Hidalgo that guaranteed full protection of all property rights for Mexican citizens.
+Instead claimants were responsible to file their claim with the commission within two years.

-While the commission eventually confirmed 604 of the 813 claims, almost all of the claims went to court and resulted in protracted litigation.
-The expense of the long court battles required many land holders to sell portions of the property or even trade it in payment for legal services.
+The commission confirmed 604 of the 813 claims, but appeals in many instances resulted in protracted litigation.
+Claimants would sell or trade their land to finance their legal pursuits.
 A few cases were litigated into the 1940s.

 Legislation

-California Senator William M. Gwin presented a bill that was approved by the Senate and the House and became law on March 3, 1851.
+California senator William M. Gwin's legislation establishing this process became law on March 3, 1851.

 That for the purpose of ascertaining and settling private land claims in the State of California, a commission shall be, and is hereby, constituted, which shall consist of three commissioners, to be appointed by the President of the United States, by and with the advice and consent of the Senate, which commission shall continue for three years from the date of this act, unless sooner discontinued by the President of the United States.

-The Act established a three-member Board of Land Commissioners, to be appointed by the President for a three-year term (the period was twice extended by Congress, resulting in a five-year total term of service).
-The Act required all holders of Spanish and Mexican land grants to present their titles for confirmation before the commission.
-Unless grantees presented evidence supporting their title within two years, the property would automatically pass into the public domain.
+The Act established a three-member Board of Land Commissioners, to be appointed by the president for a three-year term; the period of existence was twice extended by Congress to five-years.
+The Act required all claimants of Spanish and Mexican land grants to present their claim within two years for a commission ruling.
+Failure not to file within two years would result in the land ownership by default passing into the public domain.
+The Act required the Commissioners to use Mexican property law instead of United States property law because of pre-existing property rights that existed prior to the Treaty of Guadalupe Hidalgo.
+This was affirmed by the Supreme Court in States v.
+Andres Castillero.

-This requirement was contrary to Article Eight of the Treaty of Guadalupe Hidalgo, under which the United States agreed to respect the hundreds of land grants, many quite substantial, granted by the Spanish and Mexican governments to private landowners.
+This validation process was contrary to Article Eight of the Treaty of Guadalupe Hidalgo, that the United States agreed to respect the hundreds of land grants, many quite substantial, granted by the Spanish and Mexican governments to private landowners.
 Articles Nine and Ten guaranteed the property rights of Mexican nationals.